Eugenie MukeshimanaTestimony by a survivor of the 1994 genocide against the Tutsi in Rwanda.

 The Secretary-General’s Special Representative

 In 2010, following Security Council resolution 1888, the Secretary-General appointed Margot Wallström as Special Representative of the Secretary-General on Sexual Violence in Conflict.
-She was succeeded, in September 2012, by Zainab Hawa Bangura.
+She was succeeded, in 2012, by Zainab Hawa Bangura, and on 12 April 2017 by Pramila Patten.

 The Secretary-General’s annual report